Learning to Communicate Using Counterfactual Reasoning: Background

-Multiple frameworks have been presented that include communication in MDPs. \citet{goldman2003optimizing} presented Dec-POMDP-com as an extension of Dec-POMDPs.
-Here, communication is assumed to be instantaneous.
-This effectively reduces the complexity from a Dec-POMDP to a POMDP since the agents are able to share their full observations as stated by \citet{oliehoek2007delayed}.
-Since the assumption of instantaneous communication cannot always be fulfilled, we will be using communication delayed by one time-step as proposed by \citet{oliehoek2007delayed}.
+In this paper, we use the decentralized Markov Decision Process framework (Dec-MDP) \cite{oliehoek2016concise} extended with communication as shown in Figure \ref{fig:dec-MDP}.

-In this paper, we use Dec-MDP extended with communication as shown in Figure \ref{fig:dec-MDP}.
+In Dec-MDPs, $n$ agents learn their policy based on the global team reward $r_t$.
+Every agent only receives a partial observation $o_t$ of the full state $s_t$.
 In addition to the jointly observable action environment, a communication environment is added.
-Each time-step $t$ agent $a$ receives an observation $o^a_t$ from the action environment and a series of received messages $\vec{\mu}^a_t$ from the communication environment.
-The action policy of the agent $\pi^a_u(u^a_t|o^a_t, \vec{\mu}^a_t)$ takes these inputs and calculates an action $u^a_t$.
+Each time-step $t$, agent $a$ receives, alongside the observation $o^a_t$ from the action environment, a number of incoming messages $\vec{\mu}^a_t$ from the communication environment.
+The action policy of the agent $\pi^a_u(u^a_t|o^a_t, \vec{\mu}^a_t)$ takes these inputs and samples an action $u^a_t$.
 These actions are then processed by the environment and a team reward $r_t$ is given to the agents.
-The communication policy of the agent $\pi^a_c(m^a_{t}|o^a_t)$ uses the observation to generate an outgoing message $m^a_t$.
-The messages are processed by the communication environment to get the input messages for the next time-step $M^a(m_t) = \vec{\mu}^a_{t+1}$. $M$ determines who receives which messages at the next time-step.
-When combining the policies of all agents we can describe the joint action policy $\pi_{u}(u_t | o_t, \vec{\mu}_t)$ and the joint communication policy $\pi_{c}(m_t | o_t)$.
+The communication policy of the agent $\pi^a_c(m^a_{t}|o^a_t, \vec{\mu}^a_t)$ uses the observation and received messages to generate an outgoing message $m^a_t$.
+The messages are processed by the communication environment to get the input messages for the next time-step $\vec{\mu}_{t+1} = M(m_t)$.
+The communication function $M$ determines who receives which messages at the next time-step and $\vec{\mu}^a_{t+1} = M^a(m_t)$ is the part of the communication environment which determines what messages are received by agent $a$.
+When combining the policies of all agents we can describe the joint action policy $\pi_{u}(u_t | o_t, \vec{\mu}_t)$ and the joint communication policy $\pi_{c}(m_t | o_t, \vec{\mu}_t)$.
+In our work, we allow for agents that can either send messages, perform actions in the environment or both depending on the requirements of the application.